weeebr/dizzlefolio/README.md

 ## Testing

-Investbrain has a robus PHPUnit test suite that creates an in-memory SQLite database and runs any queued jobs synchronously using Laravel's array driver.
-You can run the entire Investbrain test suite from within the Docker container by running:
+Dizzlefolio has a robus PHPUnit test suite that creates an in-memory SQLite database and runs any queued jobs synchronously using Laravel's array driver.
+You can run the entire Dizzlefolio test suite from within the Docker container by running:

 ```bash
 docker exec -it investbrain-app php artisan test